seanbhart/squares/docs/GROUPING_PROPOSALS.md

 ## Conclusion

-This grouping framework creates **60-80 overlapping groups** that:
+This grouping framework creates **75-95 overlapping groups** that:
 1. Respect the intensity of certain positions (abortion/migration/economics extremes)
 2. Allow flexibility where topics are less divisive (trade, centrist positions)
 3. Create unexpected alliances across dimensions
+4. **Identify visual color patterns that indicate overall political tendencies**
-4. Help users find common ground even when they differ on other issues
+5. Help users find common ground even when they differ on other issues
-5. Avoid partisan labels in favor of descriptive, intervention-based language
+6. Avoid partisan labels in favor of descriptive, intervention-based language
-6. Enable rich recommendation and community-building features
+7. Enable rich recommendation and community-building features

 The key insight is that **common ground exists on single issues even when people disagree on everything else**.
 By creating many overlapping groups, we help users discover allies they might not expect, build coalitions across traditional divides, and recognize the complexity of political identity beyond simple left-right categorization.

+**The Color Pattern Groups are particularly powerful** because they make abstract political positions immediately visible and intuitive.
+Users can quickly see "I'm mostly green and yellow" or "I have green economics but red social views" and find others with similar visual patterns.
+This adds an accessible, engaging layer to political self-identification that complements the more analytical single and two-dimension groups.